Why Conservatives are the problem

 Conservatives do not think that a government's power is derived from the consent of the governed

 When you hear conservatives, especially those with Evangelical Christian Fundamentalist beliefs, try to explain where the government's power, and our rights come from, they will claim that your rights came from God, and so don't the powers of governments.
 They will even go as far as to claim that this is what the constitution says, but they're wrong, of course.
 The founding fathers wrote into the Declaration of Independence, that the power of government is derived from the consent of the governed.
 If they believed it came from God, they should have written that, but they didn't.
-What they fail to realize, when they try to proclaim that God personally appoints governments and leaders, and that the Bible is clear about this, is that if we were to go to the Bible for advice on governing or for human rights, we run into serious problems.
+What conservatives fail to realize, when they try to proclaim that God personally appoints governments and leaders, and that the Bible is clear about this, is that if we were to go to the Bible for advice on governing, or for human rights, we run into serious problems.
 The bible doesn't support anything similar to the Bill Of Rights.
 The Bible clearly sets up a monarchy as the preferred system of government, that women are property, with little more value than farm animals, and it even goes as far as to promote slavery.

 The implications are clear if you side with the Biblical notion of governing and society.
 Voting is antithetical to Christianity -- God appoints leaders to be absolute and unquestioned representatives of his law on earth.
 Citizens have no rights, except what the King says.
-Faith in the religion of choice is the ultimate arbiter of one's value in society, and if you are wealthy, it's because God wants it, or because you pleased God.
+Faith in the religion of the King is the ultimate arbiter of one's value in society, and if you are wealthy, it's because God wants it, or because you pleased God.
 This is exactly what King George The Third believed when we sent him the Declaration of Independence.
 In other words, Conservatives are against the very principles that the founding fathers fought for!
 You can't get any clearer than that.

 With all of these things put together, it is impossible for anyone to say, with a straight face, that conservatives really care about preserving the constitution, or just have a slightly different interpretation, which they claim is closer to the intent of the founding fathers.
 If the founding fathers could see what conservatives are saying today, they would not just roll over in their graves, but they would rise from them and vomit in disgust.
 Vomit and disgust are not strong enough reactions to the vast and monstrous hypocrisy that the right wing shows.
 They literally have spoken out against nearly every part of the constitution, save the Second Amendment, of course, just within the last couple of years.
-In my opinion, speaking out against any part of the constitution, or suggesting that the bill of rights might be outdated, is not just UN-American, it's sociopathic, inhumane, and just plain evil.
+In my opinion, speaking out against any part of the constitution, or suggesting that the bill of rights might be outdated, is not just UN-American, it's sociopathy, inhumane, and just plain evil.